ozyurtf/cpu-scheduler/README.md

 So, if process A disables all the interrupts just after it enters it's critical region and then re-enable these interrupts just before leaving the critical region, only one process can be in its critical region and therefore process A can access/modify the shared memory exclusively without the fear of intervention.

 But using only this approach is not the best option because it is not a good practice to give the process in the user space the ability to turn on/off the interrupts since the process may forget to turn on the interrupt after leaving its critical region and that would cause many problems.
-In addition, disabling interrupts from the user space will affect only the CPU that executed the process A. In this case, we actually don't prevent the processes **in other CPUs** intervening the process A and entering their own critical regions while the process A is in its critical region.
+In addition, disabling interrupts from the user space will affect only the CPU that executes the process A. In this case, we actually don't prevent the processes **in other CPUs** entering their own critical regions that access the same shared resources with the process A.

 So, using interrupts is not the best way to provide mutual exclusion.
 Let's look at another way to provide mutual exclusion.